open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 configuration script below (see `zipkin:`).

-If further configuration is required or the user wants to change the default configuration, then the modifications must be defined under the `receivers` section in the script.
+If further configuration is required or the user wants to change the default configuration, then the modifications must be defined under the receiver-specific section (e.g. under `hostmetrics` or `fluentforward`) in the script.
 The default configuration parameters specified in the receiver are consequently overridden.

 > Configuring a receiver does not enable it.
 Receivers are enabled via
 > pipelines within the [service](#service) section.

 At least one or more receivers must be configured.
 By default, no receivers are configured.
-A basic example of all available receivers is provided below:
+A basic example of some available receivers is provided below:

 ```yaml
 receivers: